Trump hits solar panels, washing machines with tariffs

-WASHINGTON – President Donald Trump is approving tariffs on imported solar-energy components and large washing machines in a bid to help U.S. manufacturers.
+WASHINGTON – President Donald Trump is signing a measure Tuesday imposing tariffs on imported solar-energy components and large washing machines in a bid to help U.S. manufacturers.

 Continue Reading Below

-The administration cast Monday's decisions as part of Trump's pledge to put American companies and jobs first.
+The administration says the decision is part of Trump's pledge to put American companies and jobs first.

 The administration is imposing an immediate tariff of 30 percent on most imported solar modules, with the rate declining before phasing out after four years.